 These beauties lay green eggs that have anything from gentle white speckling over top to dramatic brown spots – every hen is unique in her laying pattern and will continue to lay in that pattern throughout her life.

 Our sage eggers will produce an egg that is a lighter shade than a typical olive egger, their eggs will help you expand the rainbow in your daily egg collecting basket.
-Sage eggers are a hybrid unique to alchemist farm that combines a few different breeds to produce a hen that is the highest production bird we offer.
+Sage eggers are a breed unique to Alchemist Farm and they are the strongest layer we offer.

 The roosters are stunning and cause everyone to stop and ask what breed they are.
-Hens have lovely sweet personalities and the roosters are excellent with the hens.
+Hens have lovely sweet personalities and they are extremely predator wise.
 Sage eggers are a medium framed bird that will produce a regular sized egg.
 Our sage eggers look similar to our azure eggers in feathering.
 How you will know you have a Sage Egger hen is by the rusty red undertones in the breast feathers.
 Azure eggers will have a lighter colored chest and of course will be laying blueish eggs while our sage eggers will be laying greens.

 Quick Breed Stats

 Egg Bloom: Can have reverse speckles on occasion that look white

 Egg Production During Spring and Summer: very high 6 eggs a week

 Meat Production: best for egg production, males have some meat on them.

 Heat Tolerance: very good if shade is provided